psychemedia/winter-tales/src/twelve_months.md

 She put on her cloak, tied a shawl over her head and; went out.
 The snow was deep, there was no trace of a human foot anywhere.
 She wandered long, and at last she came to the Twelve Months.
 Without asking leave Holena walked straight to the fire and began to warm her hands.

-"What do you want; why are you here?" asked De- cember, severely.
+"What do you want; why are you here?" asked December, severely.
 "Why ask, old man?
-What business is it of ycjurs; where I am going?" answered Holena, and turned to go into the forest.
+What business is it of yours; where I am going?" answered Holena, and turned to go into the forest.
 December frowned and raised his scepter.
 That moment the fire died down, the heavens grew dark, snow fell in great flakes, as if some one were shaking feathers out of a tick; and a cutting, all-chilling wind whistled through the forest.
 Holena could not see one step before her ; she felt that her limbs were growing stiff.
 She cursed Marushka, and stumbled on.

-The mother, waiting at home, looked through the win- dow, and ran to the gate ; but hours passed by, one after another, and no Holena came.
+The mother, waiting at home, looked through the window, and ran to the gate ; but hours passed by, one after another, and no Holena came.

 "Most likely she found the apples so good that she can't stop eating them.
 I'll go myself and look for her," said the mother.
 She put on her cloak, threw a shawl over her head and went in search of her daughter.